Insight: Congress keeps detention quota despite immigration debate

 WASHINGTON As Congress weighs sweeping changes to the U.S. immigration system, one thing is unlikely to change: a requirement that the government lock up more undocumented immigrants than it says is necessary.

-Despite tight budgets and declining illegal immigration, Congress requires the Department of Homeland Security to hold about 34,000 people a day in centres for detainees facing possible deportation.
-That's at least 2,000 more than the Obama administration says is necessary, representing an added cost of about $132 million (88.27 million pounds) a year, critics say.
+Despite tight budgets and declining illegal immigration, Congress requires the Department of Homeland Security to hold about 34,000 people a day in centers for detainees facing possible deportation.
+That's at least 2,000 more than the Obama administration says is necessary, representing an added cost of about $132 million a year, critics say.

 The daily quota, which began in 2007, appears to be unique in the world of law enforcement, where patrol officers and prison and jail managers typically are not told how many people they need to keep behind bars.